The Aachen-Nord district

 Although the "Socially Integrative City" funding project expired at the end of 2021, the aim remains to initiate, support and implement projects for good local coexistence that make this colourful, lovable district even more liveable for all residents.

 In the Aachen-Nord district conference, committed stakeholders who are active in the district meet regularly, exchange ideas and discuss developments and needs.
 This important body not only serves to shed light on the district from different perspectives, but also acts as a mouthpiece for residents and stakeholders in dialog with politicians and the administration.
 In addition, the district fund applications are presented to this committee and approved for voting.
 Anyone who is interested in actively participating is very welcome.
-Further information can be found here: www.facebook.com/aachennord
+You can find further information here: www.facebook.com/aachennord

-The Aachen-Nord district office has been continued under municipal responsibility since January 2022 following the end of the "Socially Integrative City" funding program (2009-2021).
-Since then, the district management has been part of the Department 56 - Housing, Social Affairs and Integration of the City of Aachen.
+Following the end of the "Socially Integrative City" funding program (2009-2021), the Aachen-Nord district office has continued to operate under municipal responsibility since January 2022.
+Since then, the district management has been part of the City of Aachen's Department 56 - Housing, Social Affairs and Integration.

 The two district managers Silke Gärtner and Doris Vallée are available to all residents in the district.